khmarbaise/maven-it-extension/README.md

 # Concept and Background Guide

-The concept guide decribe my ideas I have in mind (just not to forget them).
+The concept guide describe my ideas I have in mind (just not to forget them).
 It is neither a roadmap nor about future releases etc. It's only intended to keep my ideas at a central location.

   * [![PDF](https://img.shields.io/badge/PDF-Conceptguide-orange)][conceptguide-pdf]